tmr08c/tmr08c.github.io/content/blog/2022/11/livebook-desktop/index.md

 ** (Mix) You're trying to run :livebook on Elixir v1.13.4 but it has declared in its mix.exs file it supports only Elixir ~> 1.14
 ```

-You do not have this problem with Livebook Desktop since it has a compatible Elixir (i.e., `~> 1.14`).
+You do not have this problem with Livebook Desktop since it comes with a compatible Elixir (i.e., `~> 1.14`).
 By using Livebook Desktop, the Livebook team can use the latest Elixir features, and you can use the latest Livebook, regardless of the version of Elixir your current project is running.

 ## Conclusion

 While not a single "killer feature," when combined, these attributes result in a low-maintenance, readily-available tool.
-The result is a product you will finding yourself reaching for more often.
+The result is a product you will find yourself reaching for more often.

 If you are an Elixir user and haven't installed Livebook Desktop, I suggest doing so; it is a low-cost experiment that reduces some of the friction in being able to use a great tool.